 The Statement of Accounts contains estimated figures that are based on assumptions made by the Authority about the future or that are otherwise uncertain.
 Estimates are made taking into account historical experience, current trends and other relevant factors.
 However, because balances cannot be determined with certainty, actual results could be materially different from the assumptions and estimates.
-The items in the Authority's Comprehensive Income and Expenditure Statement for 2016/17 and the Balance Sheet at 31 March 2017 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:
+The items in the Authority's Comprehensive Income and Expenditure Statement for 2017/18 and the Balance Sheet at 31 March 2018 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:

 - Depreciation (and amortisation of intangible assets) the remaining useful lives of all assets are estimated.
 The Authority relies on the expertise of an external valuer to determine the lives of all building assets.
 The lives of vehicles, plant and equipment and intangible assets are based on historical experience and professional estimates.
 If the estimates were to differ from the actuals this would affect the level of depreciation and amortisation charged to the Comprehensive Income and Expenditure Statement, as well as the carrying amounts of non-current assets in the Balance Sheet.
-The carrying amounts of non-current assets as at 31 March 2017 was £36.499m.
-Total depreciation and amortisation for the year was £2.557m; - Revaluations and Impairments the value of non-current assets are reviewed annually by a qualified valuer based on the latest guidance from the Royal Institute of Chartered Surveyors and the recently observed market information.
+The carrying amounts of non-current assets as at 31 March 2018 was £40.965m.
+Total depreciation and amortisation for the year was £2.752m; - Revaluations and Impairments the value of non-current assets are reviewed annually by a qualified valuer based on the latest guidance from the Royal Institute of Chartered Surveyors and the recently observed market information.
 If the estimates were to differ from the actual results this would result in a higher or lower carrying amount for non-current assets in the Balance Sheet.
-Revaluations charged to the Revaluation Reserve during the year were £1.800m upwards and £0.034m downwards; - Pensions Liability the valuation of the liability is based on a number of actuarial assumptions (see Note 28).
-This figure is provided by an external actuary and is based upon actual contributions for the first 10 months and estimates calculated for the remaining two months.
-This is applicable to the LGPS and Fire Fighter pension fund.
+Revaluations charged to the Revaluation Reserve during the year were £3.270m upwards and £0.718m downwards; - Pensions Liability the valuation of the liability is based on a number of actuarial assumptions (see Note 28).
+This figure is provided by an external actuary and is based upon actual contributions for the first 10 months and estimates calculated for the remaining two months for the Fire Fighter Pension Fund.
+Similarly the LGPS figure is also provided by an external actuary and based on actuals for the first 8 months and estimates calculated for the remaining 4 months.
 If the estimate was to differ from the actual it would result in a higher or lower pension liability and reserve figure on the Balance Sheet.
-The total pension liability as at 31 March 2017 was £305.510m; - Financial Assets and Liabilities further details about the assumptions made and the potential impact can be found in Note 29; and - The Joint Control (revenue expenditure) split was based on the population, tax base and number of incidents attended for each Authority.
+The total pension liability as at 31 March 2018 was £285.135m; - Financial Assets and Liabilities further details about the assumptions made and the potential impact can be found in Note 29; and

+- The Joint Control (revenue expenditure) split is based on the population, tax base and number of incidents attended for each Authority.
 Therefore the contribution agreed by each authority was as follow: - Buckinghamshire and Milton Keynes Authority 34% - Royal Berkshire Fire Authority 38% - Oxfordshire Fire Authority 28%